celesteh/SuperColliderCOC/sc-coc.md

 ## If You Witness or Are Subject to Unacceptable Behavior

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. \[You can find a list of organizers to contact for each of the supporters of this code of conduct at the bottom of this page.\] Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
+Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## Addressing Grievances